 • normal kidney function

 • no recent diabetic ketoacidosis (in last 6 months)

 • Current insulin therapy without adjunctive therapy

 Main Procedures Involved: •Screening Visit (45-60 minutes) – Visit 1 is a screening visit to determine your eligibility that will include a physical examination, blood draw, urine sample, and completion of questionnaires.
 You will be asked to fast (no food or liquids other than water) for 12 hours.
 You will have blood pressure and related vascular measures taken. •Visit 2 (120 minutes) – Visit 2 will involve a medical history and physical examination by a medical provider, followed by a determination of your lean body mass using a special scale.
 You will be asked to complete questionnaires about your diet and physical activity.
-If you have type 1 diabetes, you will also meet with a study doctor to place a continuous glucose monitor and adjust insulin prior to the overnight stay. •Visit 3 (15 minutes) -- Visit 3 will involve you picking up a study diet prepared by a dietician and given special instructions on food consumption. •Visit 4 (Overnight visit ) -- This visit will involve an overnight stay at the Clinical Research Center with a lab draw, muscle biopsy, fat biopsy, insulin clamp, and further lab draws.
+You will also meet with a study doctor to place a continuous glucose monitor and adjust insulin prior to the overnight stay. •Visit 3 (15 minutes) -- Visit 3 will involve you picking up a study diet prepared by a dietician and given special instructions on food consumption. •Visit 4 (Overnight visit ) -- This visit will involve an overnight stay at the Clinical Research Center with a lab draw, muscle biopsy, fat biopsy, insulin clamp, and further lab draws.
 This visit will last for approximately 24 hours.